 Please note: in addition to the above mentioned general admission requirements, single courses may also have special admission requirements such as previous knowledge in the field etc. Please take a close look at the course descriptions and stated requirements in the course catalog below.

 We encourage you to apply even if you do not have final credit transfer approval from your home university at the time of application.
 Should you find out that credit transfer is not possible at your home university and would not like to attend an ENGAGE course at University of Mannheim any more, kindly write an e-mail to oei.engage and state that you would like to cancel your particpation. uni-mannheim.de

 Please write an e-mail to oei.engage and indicate which course you would like to de-register from.
 In case you de-register from all courses you were admitted for, please send a written request for disregistration to the above mentioned e-mail address. uni-mannheim.de

-To begin your application, please complete the following online form.
+To begin your application, please complete the online form linked below.
 After submitting the form, you will be asked to register with our Mobility Online Portal to complete your application.
 In our portal, you will be asked to upload

-In our portal, you will then be able to indicate the courses you would like to apply for:
+In our portal, you will then be able to indicate the the Signature Course 'Data Science in Action' as your first priority.

 The selection will be based on an evaluation of your overall academic performance (transcript of records) and the statement of motivation.
 University of Mannheim will inform its partner universities about the admitted students, so they can confirm the students' selection and enrollment.